 Now, before the Salesforce police get ahold of me, the Pardot Consultant did come out at the end of 2014 if I remember correctly, but I think it fits well into these “new age” certifications.

 The first certification in the Pardot track is the Pardot Consultant.
-This certifications is designed to test for individuals that have experience implementing Pardot solutions in customer facing roles.
+This certification is designed to test for individuals that have experience implementing Pardot solutions in customer facing roles.
 This certification will test you in areas around, Managing users, prospects & data, Maintain and customise the Salesforce integration, and building emails, forms and automation tools.

 The Pardot Specialist certification is the newer of the two and has come out very recently.
 This certification is designed for individuals who wish to prove their skills with building marketing workflows through the Pardot platform and opposed to the implementation side for a customer facing role.
 You should be able to, design workflows to support business processes and reporting requirements.
 Be familiar with native integration and the options available to deploy connectors and manage those processes.
 Build marketing assets like email templates and forms.
 Troubleshoot and solve basic platform issues.